Laser Eye Surgery Technology

 The Bausch & Lomb Zywave Aberrometer meticulously measures the prescription and imperfections (aberrations) of the eye.
 It does this by passing a beam along 9000 points of the cornea to the retina and calculates the required refractive errors in these exact locations.
 This data creates a refractive and aberrations profile of each pupil.

 The Zywave Aberrometer then uses the Zernike algorithm to mathematically reconstruct the wavefront.
-As the Zywave measures total wavefront aberrations and mathematically represents them up to the 5th order Zernike terms, not just limited to sphere and cylinder (used for glasses and contact lens prescriptions).
+As the Zywave Aberrometer measures total wavefront aberrations and mathematically represents them up to the 5th order Zernike terms, it not just limited to sphere and cylinder (used for glasses and contact lens prescriptions).
 This data, combined with the many tests performed at your consultation, is used to create a truly personalised treatment plan.

 Intralase has revolutionised Laser surgery by making the creation of the flap even safer and, consequently, has improved the precision, recovery time and the quality of vision achieved.